Sermons

 26 January 2020

 Today is January 26th and we are just over three weeks into 2020.
 Did you make any resolutions this year?
 If you did, how are they holding up?
-New Year’s resolutions can be big or small.
-Do any of these sound familiar?
-This year, I will eat less, drink less, exercise more.
-This year, I… Read more
+New Year’s… Read more

 Year A – 2nd Sunday after Epiphany – Receiving the call from Jesus (Lay Reading)